hiromimiyata/credit-risk-classification/README.md

 # deep-learning-challenge

 Overview of the Analysis:
-We are analyzing if the original data model or the resampled data model using the linear regression model is a good fit for building a model that can identify the creditworthiness of borrowers.
+We are analyzing if the original data model or the resampled data model using RandomOverSampler to handle class imbalance is a good fit for building a model that can identify the creditworthiness of borrowers.

 Results:

 Original Data Model: